McMechan History, Family Crest & Coats of Arms

 The surname McMechan was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, where they held a family seat from ancient times.

-Important Dates for the McMechan family
+Early History of the McMechan family

 This web page shows only a small excerpt of our McMechan research.
 Another 102 words (7 lines of text) are included under the topic Early McMechan History in all our PDF Extended History products and printed products wherever possible.